 HAZARD WHO IS AFFECTED/AT RISK RISK RATING (LOW, MEDIUM, HIGH) ACTIONS/CONTROL MEASURES PERSON RESPONSIBLE Bites, scratches or illness caused by the dog Staff, pupils Low Pupils will be reminded of what is appropriate behaviour around dogs prior to every meeting.
 The dog will be vaccinated, wormed, and treated for fleas Any toileting will be carried out away from the children.
-All staff and pupils are required to wash their hands after contact with dogs Adults will clear up dog urine and faeces promptly and dispose of this safely - pupils are told to stay away Dogs are not taken anywhere near food preparation areas The dogs is 3 years old so the owner can see her temperament and how she interacts with children.
-Mr Smith Allergies Staff and pupils Low We seek parental permission for children to interact with dogs Pupils and staff should wash their hands after active participation with the dog All areas to be cleaned on a daily basis which the dog has access to.
-Mr Smith Phobias Staff and pupils Low We tell parents and children about the visit in advance Contact with dogs is optional Alternative activities are provided in a separate room for those with a phobia Mr Smith
+All staff and pupils are required to wash their hands after contact with dogs Adults will clear up dog urine and faeces promptly and dispose of this safely - pupils are told to stay away Dogs are not taken anywhere near food preparation areas Mr Pitts-Smith Allergies Staff and pupils Low We seek parental permission for children to interact with dogs Pupils and staff should wash their hands after active participation with the dog All areas to be cleaned on a daily basis which the dog has access to.
+Mr Pitts-Smith Phobias Staff and pupils Low We tell parents and children about the visit in advance Contact with dogs is optional Alternative activities are provided in a separate room for those with a phobia Mr Pitts-Smith

 HAZARD WHO IS AFFECTED/AT RISK RISK RATING (LOW, MEDIUM, HIGH) ACTIONS/CONTROL MEASURES PERSON RESPONSIBLE Dog getting over excited when interacting or agitated with children and staff Staff and pupils Low In the school building the dog will always be on the lead and her claws will be checked regularly.
 Dog will only be in school up to 4 hours at a time.
-If the need arises the dog can be taken home to calm down if she is getting over excited or agitated by any noises or interactions (monitored closely by Mr Smith) Dog will when ready have some specialist training to support specific children's needs.
-Mr Smith Children misbehaving Pupils, dogs Low Children are told in advance what to expect and how to behave School staff are present at all time during the visit School staff are ready to remove children who misbehave or upset dogs Mr Smith Damage caused to school materials, equipment and the school site Dogs Low The dog remain on a lead at all times The dog is kept in secured rooms, with closed doors Mr Smith to bring suitable toys if necessary Areas are cleared as much as possible before the dog's visit Mr Smith
+If the need arises the dog can be taken home to calm down if she is getting over excited or agitated by any noises or interactions (monitored closely by Mr Pitts-Smith) Mr Pitts-Smith Children misbehaving Pupils, dogs Low Children are told in advance what to expect and how to behave School staff are present at all time during the visit School staff are ready to remove children who misbehave or upset dogs Mr Pitts-Smith Damage caused to school materials, equipment and the school site Dogs Low The dog remain on a lead at all times The dog is kept in secured rooms, with closed doors Mr Pitts-Smith to bring suitable toys if necessary Areas/classrooms are cleared as much as possible before the dog's visit Mr Pitts-Smith